metrorailings/OwlBlog/content/posts/2022-week-13-predictions.md

 ##### _Prior Meetings_

 No recent meetings to analyze between these two organizations or their coaching staffs.
+Arthur Smith did face off against Mike Tomlin a couple years ago, but the roster circumstances were considerably different back then.